☘ Origin: Asia, Wild in Vietnam, Southern China, Korea, Taiwan, Japan, Myanmar, India and Bangladesh

 Keep the Gardenia's soil moist, but reduce waterings in the winter.
 Drip irrigation works best for this plant, as it keeps water off the leaves, which can cause fungal leaf spots.

 This plant also prefers a high humidity level, above 60 percent.
-Indoor plants may require the use of a humidifier or constant misting during a cold, dry winter, to maintain proper humidity.
+Indoor plants may require the use of a humidifier or constant misting using filtered-water during a cold, dry winter, to maintain proper humidity.

 Average room temperatures between (16-24°C).
 Cold winter drafts and blowing heaters can damage the leaves.